 The overarching aims of the BETTER approach are to improve clinical outcomes, reduce the burden of chronic disease, and improve the sustainability of the healthcare system through improved chronic disease prevention and screening in primary care.

 This approach is adaptable and can be integrated into diverse clinical settings.
-Implementation Support is available to practices and organizations interested in adopting or adapting the approach through The BETTER Prevention Practitioner Training Institute.

 The BETTER approach is tailored to the unique needs and risks of each patient.
 Patients are empowered to become active participants in their health and make meaningful health goals that are important to them.